-In insurance metrics, loss ratio is an industry-accepted method of measuring the underwriting success or failure a property insurer.
+The graph below represents the various loss ratios in Massachusetts over the past ten years.
+In insurance metrics, loss ratio is an industry-accepted method of measuring the underwriting success or failure of a property insurer.
 To obtain a loss ratio, losses incurred must be divided by earned premium.
 As the Division notes,

 The higher the cost to the company of reinsurance and other expenses, the lower the company’s loss ratio must be for it to continue to operate.
 The higher the loss ratio, the more likely companies will have overall losses after paying for administrative expenses.

-In 2014, the MA FAIR Plan had a total underwriting profit of $25,967,007, based upon its calendar year of October 1st until September 30th.
+In 2017, the MA FAIR Plan had a total underwriting profit of $45,041,000 based upon its calendar year of October 1st until September 30th.
 The number is qualified as the FAIR Plan’s “contribution to surplus” since the FAIR Plan cannot be technically categorized as an insurance company.
+As illustrated in the Chart, the only loss the FAIR Plan has suffered in the past decade was in 2015.
 The Division notes that the FAIR plan has not experienced an underwriting loss for the past three years.
-The last one to occur, was in 2011.
+The last one to occur was in 2011.

-When calculated per policy, this means that in 2014 , the underwriting gain per policy was $138, approximately $122 more than in 2013, when the contribution to surplus was just $16.
-Over a ten year period, however, the $138 is more in line with the FAIR Plan’s contribution to surplus per policy than as compared to 2013.
-As for loss per policy, only in 2011 did the FAIR Plan experience a loss per policy of -$1.19.
+When calculated per policy, this means that in 2017, the underwriting gain per policy was $245, approximately $126 more than in 2016.
+Over ten years, however, the $245 is on the higher end of the scale, and more in line with the FAIR Plan’s contribution to surplus per policy in 2008.
+As for loss per policy, 2015 was the year in which the FAIR Plan experienced an underwriting loss of -$307 per policy.
 The Division calculates the FAIR Plan’s Gain (Loss) per policy by dividing the fiscal year’s underwriting profit (or loss) by the number of fiscal year owner, condo or tenant policies issued.

 FAIR Plan Home Insurance Rates Retrospective